KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-30-using-variables.md

 ellipse(width/2, height/2, width, height);
 ```

-The big change here is that this code uses the `width` and `height` variables to calculate the position and size of the ellipse. `width/2` gives you the horizontal center of the window, and `height/2` gives you its vertical center.
+The big change here from the other examples is that this code uses the `width` and `height` variables to calculate the position and size of the ellipse. `width/2` gives you the horizontal center of the window, and `height/2` gives you its vertical center.
 Similarly, `width` gives you the full width of the window, and `height` gives you its height.

 ![circle using variables](/tutorials/processing/images/using-variables-6.png)

 Now if you want to change the size of the window, you only have to change the parameters you pass into the `size` function.
-You don't have to change anything else, since the `width` and `height` variables will change automatically.
+You don't have to change anything else, because the `width` and `height` variables will change automatically.

 # The Best Way